vlfom/RNCDL/ReadME.md

 **Note on LVIS + VisualGenome experiments:** LVIS and VisualGenome datasets largely overlap (50K images).
 VisualGenome does not provide a default train-val split and for our setup we devised a specific split so that the validation images are those that appear in LVIS validation split and can be found in VisualGenome.
 For more details, please see our paper (supplementary).

 For LVIS + VisualGenome experiments, first download LVIS dataset as instructed above.
 For VisualGenome dataset we had to pre-process it to match the Detectron2 format and thus it's required to download our custom annotation files in addition to the images provided in the original dataset.
-First, download the VisualGenome images from the [official website](#).
+First, download the VisualGenome images v1.2 from the [official website](https://visualgenome.org/api/v0/api_home.html).
 Then, put them **in the same folder where LVIS images are located**.
 Then, download our prepared annotations from [this link](#).
 Put them to the `$DETECTRON2_DATASETS$/visualgenome/` folder (if you want to use a different folder, please modify `configs/data/register_vglvis.py` file accordingly).

 ## Download checkpoints

 We start our R-CNN training from a backbone pretrained in a self-supervised manner, specifically, MoCo v2.
-For that, please download 800-epoch weights from their official repository using [this link](https://dl.fbaipublicfiles.com/moco/moco_checkpoints/moco_v2_800ep/moco_v2_800ep_pretrain.pth.tar) (obtained from [this table](https://github.com/facebookresearch/moco#models)), clone the [official moco repository](https://github.com/facebookresearch/moco), and [run a script as described here](https://github.com/facebookresearch/moco/tree/main/detection) to convert the weights to the Detectron2 format.
+For that, please download 800-epoch weights from MoCo official repository or using [this link](https://dl.fbaipublicfiles.com/moco/moco_checkpoints/moco_v2_800ep/moco_v2_800ep_pretrain.pth.tar) (obtained from [this table](https://github.com/facebookresearch/moco#models)), clone the [official moco repository](https://github.com/facebookresearch/moco), and [run a script as described here](https://github.com/facebookresearch/moco/tree/main/detection) to convert the weights to the Detectron2 format.

-# Running scripts
+# Running experiments

 We use [Detectron2's lazy configuration](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) to define our framework.
 The configurations are located in `configs/` folder and the root config files can be found in `config/train/`.